Get help paying for your education. Scholarships may be used for tuition and fees, books and supplies, or other related expenses.

 First Come, First Served

-Thomas Nelson has created a special scholarship just for our dual enrollment students.
-We are very excited to offer the Finish What You Started scholarship, a last-dollar scholarship for Thomas Nelson dual enrollment high school graduates.
-If you’ve earned at least 12 Thomas Nelson credits through dual enrollment, you are eligible to apply.
+Virginia Peninsula Community College (VPCC) has created a special scholarship just for our dual enrollment students.
+We are very excited to offer the Finish What You Started scholarship, a last-dollar scholarship for VPCC dual enrollment local high school graduates.
+If you’ve earned at least 12 VPCC credits through dual enrollment, you are eligible to apply.